ds1361022/Python/README.md

 Hi,

-This is Donald's python repository to allow people to examine my code.
+This is Donald's python repository to allow people to examine his code and coding style.

-Thanks for visiting.